 Halo in a Haystack

 Converge released their debut album in 1994, when its members were all around 18 years old.
-That’s an important thing to keep in mind when listening to its raw, but intense performances, and complex, start-stop dynamics.
+That’s an important thing to keep in mind when listening to its raw, intense performances and complex, start-stop dynamics.
 This is not the band we know today, at least not exactly.
 They’re still loud, still furious, still emotionally exhausting.
 But it’s ultimately a style of hardcore that bears little resemblance to the taut, unstoppable force of albums like Jane Doe or You Fail Me.
-Jacob Bannon’s screams are more strained and slightly higher pitched — on tracks like “Divinity,” he even sings more than screams, and as such there’s a pretty significant emo vibe that courses through this album’s veins.
-In fact, it’s not entirely out of the question to say that Halo in a Haystack most closely resembles a screamo album, though it’s not a screamo album — not exactly.
+Jacob Bannon’s screams are more strained and slightly higher pitched—on “Divinity,” he even sings more than screams, and as such there’s a pretty significant emo vibe that courses through this album’s veins.
+In fact, it’s not entirely out of the question to say that Halo in a Haystack most closely resembles a screamo album, though it’s not a screamo album—not exactly.
 But to anyone who went to hardcore shows in the ’90s, its sound should be fairly familiar.
 There are slow, drawn-out mosh pit moments, some thrash-metal riffs in its boldest moments, and lots of high-speed pummel.
 And it’s pretty decent, but its greatest drawback is a lack of cohesion and focus.
 The band is all over the place, which shows them off to a promising start, if not one that fully makes good on a lot of the ideas that they’re bouncing around.
 But even in this lo-fi, still-cooking state, Converge was on to something.

 Rating: 6.4 out of 10